longitachi/ZLImageEditor/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLImageEditor/blob/master/CHANGELOG.md)
 ```
+● 2.0.3
+  Add:
+    Enhance the user experience of the image cropping interface and optimize the animation effects.
+  Fix:
+    Fix the bug that causes a crash when entering the cropping interface while the app only supports landscape mode.
 ● 2.0.2
   Add:
     Adapt the text sticker input interface for iPad landscape mode.